MineralsCloud/QuantumESPRESSOBase.jl/docs/src/developers/design-principles.md

 code.
 Not only is this a mishmash of coding styles, it has the potential non-locality and compiler proof issues of mutating code while not fully benefiting from the mutation.

-## Out-Of-Place and Immutability is preferred when sufficient performant
+## Out-of-place and immutability is preferred when sufficient performant

 Mutation is used to get more performance by decreasing the amount of heap allocations.
 However, if it's not helpful for heap allocations in a given spot, do not use mutation.
 Mutation is scary